Casalattico

 Casalattico (Campanian: Casale) is a comune (municipality) in the Province of Frosinone in the Italian region of Lazio.
 The village is located about 110 km southeast of Rome and about 30 km east of Frosinone.

-It is home to a summer Irish festival celebrating the local families that moved to Ireland with the twinning of the town with Naas in Co kildare Ireland.
+It is home to a summer Irish festival celebrating the local families that moved to Ireland with the twinning of the town with Naas in County Kildare.
 The festival hosts Irish folk music and local artists.
-The nearby Melfa river, a tributary of the Liri river, flows in the commune.
+The nearby Melfa river, a tributary of the Liri, flows in the commune.
 The town houses the local commune offices and postal services.
 The commune is bounded by the communes of Atina and Casalvieri on one side and Colle San Magno and Terelle, Arpino, and Santopadre on the other.
-Casalattico is surrounded by mountains reaching up to 1700 meters.
+Casalattico is surrounded by mountains reaching up to 1700 metres.

 History

 The Roman entrepreneur and banker Titus Pomponius Atticus is believed to have had a villa in what is now the frazione of Montattico.

 In 1944, during the World War II, largo San Nazario, of the Casalattico commune was the site of a German forward Emergency Hospital confiscated from the Fusco family owners of the period after the war subsequently reclaimed by the present owners.
 People from the Monforte and Casalattico area were transported by the occupation German military forces to the Concentration camp at Cesano.
 At the end of hostilities in 1945 in the nearby valley towns the level of destruction was huge, leading to a large immigration wave.